ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/intro.md

 comparison raises when called on a function.

 You should use ppx-derived versions of these operations instead.

-## Runtime representation: mixed blocks

-As a general principle: The compiler should not change the user-specified field ordering when deciding the runtime representation.

-Abiding by this principle allows you to write C bindings and predict hardware cache performance.

-A structure containing unboxed types is represented at runtime as a "mixed block".
-A mixed block always consists of fields the GC can-or-must scan followed by fields the GC can-or-must skip[^can-or-must].
-The garbage collector must be kept informed of which fields of the block it should scan.
-A portion of the header word is reserved to track the length of the prefix of the block that should be scanned by the garbage collector.

-[^can-or-must]: "Can-or-must" is a bit of a mouthful, but it captures the right nuance.
-Pointer values *must* be scanned, unboxed number fields *must* be skipped, and immediate values *can* be scanned or skipped.

-The ordering constraint on structure fields is a reflection of the same ordering restriction in the runtime representation.

 ## Depending on the layout of mixed blocks